dangaiden/blog/content/post/2022/cka-exam-experience.md

 >You can read the rest of the post for more insights and resources.

-I have been studying for 2-3 weeks but I wanted to share what I have used to study although I already have experience with Kubernetes so your millage may vary.
+I have been studying for 2-3 weeks but I wanted to share what I have used to study although I already have experience with Kubernetes so your mileage may vary.

-Anyway, I really like the practice exams as they really test you but practicing and understaing things instead of memorizing questions from a test.
+Anyway, I really like the practice exams as they really test you but practice and understand things instead of memorizing questions from a test.

 In my opinion, the exam wasn't hard, by doing the **killer.sh** test (provided when you order the exam) you have great questions which will be harder than the real exam.